-Your skin is very delicate and over time, injuries and other types of trauma can leave marks.
-Sometimes, these marks will fade on their own as you heal.
-Other times, they will leave a permanent reminder of the incident in the form of a scar.
+No one is impervious to scars when injuries or other types of skin trauma occur.
+Sometimes, scars and marks will fade on their own as you heal.
+Other times, they will leave a permanent scar (and a permanent reminder of the incident).

-Regardless of whether your scar is in a location that can easily be concealed under clothing, it may serve as a painful reminder of the traumatic event or injury.
-When your scar is located in a highly visible place, it can impact your self-confidence and even when they are in more discrete locations, it may be difficult to move on from the traumatic incident when you have to view these scars in the mirror every day.
+Regardless of whether or not your scar is in a location that can easily be concealed under clothing, it may serve as a painful reminder of the traumatic event or injury.
+When your scar is located in a highly visible place, it can impact your self-confidence.
+Even when they are in more discrete locations, it may be difficult to move on from the traumatic incident when you have to view these scars in the mirror every day.

 Scar removal is about much more than eliminating an unsightly mark on your body.
 It can also play an important role in helping you move on from a painful injury or traumatic event.
 Dr. Rebecca Fitzgerald offers a variety of treatments to help reduce or eliminate the appearance of scars, allowing you to look and feel your very best.